Tornadoes of 2022: January

-There were 37 tornadoes confirmed in the United States in the month of January.

-January 1–3
+January 1–3 (United States)

 A small outbreak of mostly weak tornadoes impacted the Southeastern United States starting with 13 confirmed tornadoes on New Year's Day.
 One strong tornado, rated EF2, moved through Hopkinsville, Kentucky, damaging several businesses, homes, warehouses, a church, and a gas station.
 A weak EF0 tornado embedded within larger area straight-line winds also caused minor damage in Bowling Green, an area previously impacted by two strong tornadoes during the previous month, which killed 16 people and injured 63 others.
 An EF1 tornado damaged a few homes, destroyed barns, downed trees, and knocked over gravestones at a cemetery in the Hiseville, Kentucky area.
 Another brief EF1 tornado caused damage to a few metal buildings and garages at the east edge Lebanon, Kentucky.
 Near Hazel Green, Alabama, a high-end EF0 tornado damaged several businesses, snapped tree branches, and ripped the roof off a mobile home.
 One person was injured, the only injury of the outbreak.
 Three weak, brief EF0 tornadoes touched down in Georgia and Florida on January 2.
 Two weak tornadoes also touched down in North Carolina during the morning hours of January 3 before the outbreak ended, one of which caused EF1 damage to some hog barns near Newton Grove.
 In all, 19 tornadoes touched down, with only one injury reported.

-January 8–9
+January 8–9 (United States)

 On the evening of January 8, a few weak tornadoes touched down in the area in Southeast Texas, including within the Greater Houston area, the strongest of which was an EF1 tornado that caused moderate damage to an office building and some homes near Hedwig Village.
 An EF0 tornado caused minor tree and structural damage near George Bush Intercontinental Airport, and another EF0 tornado also caused minor damage to a restaurant and a few other buildings in Montgomery.
 The following day, two EF1 tornadoes caused damage to homes, businesses, trees, vehicles, and a post office in the Humble, Texas area.
 Later that day, a strong EF2 tornado struck the community of Peason, Louisiana, impacting at least 30 homes and injuring six people, some critically.
 One mobile home was completely destroyed and swept away by the tornado, and many trees were snapped or uprooted along the path.
 Near Hornbeck, an EF1 tornado downed trees and caused shingle damage to a home.
-Three weak EF0 tornadoes caused minor damage in southern Alabama as well.
+Two EF0 tornadoes and one EF1 tornado caused minor damage in southern Alabama as well.
 Overall, 11 tornadoes were confirmed.